JunyuKuang/WeatherWidgetX/README.md

 # WeatherWidgetX
 View weather and air quality index infomation on the menu bar.
-Currently only support weather and AQI in Changsha, China.
+Currently support view weather and AQI* for cities in mainland China, Hong Kong, Macao, and Taiwan.

+* AQI is not available in some area.

 ![Screenshot](https://ws3.sinaimg.cn/large/006tNc79ly1fha52b9gaij30im0j8gqj.jpg)